The Stuart Collection

 The Palfrey Collection

-The Palfrey Collection makes up the final part of this comprehensive library.
-It is an extensive compilation, bequeathed to the County Council by Alderman H.E.Palfrey.
+The Palfrey Collection is an extensive compilation, bequeathed to the County Council by Alderman H.E.Palfrey.
 It consists of a rare selection of antiquarian studies; first edition volumes and books crucial to the study of Worcestershire.

 The Stanbrook Abbey Collection

 A collection of publications made by the Stanbrook Abbey Press.
 They are on closed access on level 4 and are catalogued.

 The press founded at Stanbrook Abbey near Worcester in 1876 was unique: run by a religious community, rather than an individual or partnership, it stood at the interface between book design and religious belief.

 Famously the press was associated in the early twentieth century with one of the great figures of English bibliography, Sir Sydney Cockerell; he in turn introduced the nuns to Emery Walker and C.H.
 St John Hornby.